 - (5) Test of Spoken English (TSE): Applicants must meet a spoken English requirement.
 (See §13.3.2.) - (6) Citizenship: Applicants must be Canadian citizens or Permanent Residents of Canada on or before the deadline date for applications.
-A notarized copy of proof of Canadian citizenship or Permanent Resident status must be submitted with the application for admission. - (7) Personal Interview: Before acceptance to the Pre-Entry Examination, the applicant will be interviewed by a team to determine if he/she possesses the personal qualities necessary for the program.
+A notarized copy of proof of Canadian citizenship or Permanent Resident status must be submitted with the application for admission.

+- (7) Personal Interview: Before acceptance to the Pre-Entry Examination, the applicant will be interviewed by a team to determine if he/she possesses the personal qualities necessary for the program.
 Candidates will be short-listed and advised of the arranged interview date by letter. - (8) Pre-Entry Examination: Applicants who are considered to have potential based on their application documents and successful interview may qualify for the Pre-Entry Examination.
 Prior to the examination, a nonrefundable Pre-Entry Examination fee will be required from each applicant.
-Upon successful completion of the Pre-Entry Examination, applicants will qualify to proceed to the Pre-Clinical Assessment.

-- (9) Pre-Clinical Assessment: A nonrefundable Pre-Clinical Assessment fee plus a dental instrument kit deposit is required from each applicant.
+Upon successful completion of the Pre-Entry Examination, applicants will qualify to proceed to the Pre-Clinical Assessment. - (9) Pre-Clinical Assessment: A nonrefundable Pre-Clinical Assessment fee plus a dental instrument kit deposit is required from each applicant.
 Upon successful completion of the Pre-Clinical Assessment course (DDS 829) and formal registration by the applicant, the dental instrument kit deposit will be applied toward the first year dental instrument kit cost.
-Refer to www.dent. ualberta.ca for detailed information. - (10) Dental Examination: All applicants are required to have a dental examination form (available from the Department) completed by a dentist and returned to the Office of the Associate Dean, Department of Dentistry before the Pre-Clinical Assessment period. - (11) Medical Examination: See §113.2.2 (12) for regulations concerning medical examination.
+Refer to www.dent. ualberta.ca for detailed information. - (10) Medical Testing and Immunization Requirements: Prior to orientation students admitted to the DDS Advanced Placement program are required to undergo medical testing for Hepatitis B and meet all immunization requirements.
+As well, a varicella titre test and a tuberculin skin test are required in the first year of the program.
+See §113.2.2 (12) for regulations concerning medical testing and immunization.